-This handbook has been developed from the NISA Template Parents' Handbook, available from the safeguarding section of their website.
+This handbook has been developed from the NISA (now British Ice Skating (BIS)) Template Parents' Handbook, available from the safeguarding section of their website.
 This document deviates from the template where:

 - it provides additional useful information about Basingstoke Synchronised Skating Club,